-Only pupils in Year 6 are permitted to bring mobile phones to school.
+Only pupils in Year 5 and 6 are permitted to bring mobile phones to school.
 These are handed in to a member of school staff on arrival and are kept secure until the end of the day, when they are returned to the pupil.

-11. Pupils with special educational needs and disabilities (SEND)
+10. Pupils with special educational needs and disabilities (SEND)

-We recognise that pupils with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
+We recognise that pupils with special educational needs and disabilities (SEND) can face additional safeguarding challenges.
 Additional barriers can exist when recognising abuse and neglect in this group, including;

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - pupils being more prone to peer group isolation than other pupils; - the potential for pupils with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and/or - communication barriers and difficulties in overcoming these barriers.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - pupils being more prone to peer group isolation than other pupils; - the potential for pupils with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and/or - communication barriers and difficulties in overcoming these barriers. - Any reports of abuse involving children with SEND will require close liaison with the DSL (or deputy) and the SENCO.

 We offer extra pastoral support for pupils with SEN and disabilities.
+This includes:

-This includes: Tina Berlingieri, Sue Green and Sue Neighbour provide additional support to both pupils and families, as per the needs of each individual case.
+• Carol Hamblett (SENCO), James Mackness (Pastoral Lead) and Sue Green (Pastoral Support) provide additional support to both pupils and families, as per the needs of each individual case.